springfall2008/batpred/README.md

   - car_charging_limit - The % limit the car is set to charge to, link to a suitable sensor.
 Default is 100%
   - car_charging_soc - The cars current % charge level, link to a suitable sensor.
 Default is 0%

-  - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight
+  - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight and creates all the 'best' sensors.
   - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p.
 Best set to 0 if you use pv_metric10_weight.
   - best_soc_margin - Sets the number of Kwh of battery margin you want for the best SOC prediction, it's added to battery charge amount for safety.
 Best set to 0 if you use multiple charge slots or pv_metric10_weight.
   - best_soc_min - Sets the minimum battery level SOC to propose for the prediction (best to disable for variable tariffs like Agile)